SSO with OneLogin

 Introduction

-Zivver supports Single Sign-On (SSO) via OneLogin, so that users can login to Zivver with the login data of their workplace.
-This manual explains how, as an administrator, you set up SSO.
+Zivver supports Single Sign-On (SSO) via OneLogin, so that users can log in to Zivver using their workplace credentials.
+This manual explains how, as an administrator, you can set up SSO.
+SSO operates using Security Assertion Markup Language (SAML) v2.0.
+OneLogin is the Identity Provider (IdP), and Zivver is the Service Provider (SP).

 To activate SSO in Zivver, you need the following: